predictiple/VelociraptorCompetition/README.md

 ![](images/load_demo.png)

-2. Then run the demo artifact which will install the other artifacts, download the tools to your server's inventory and load the server monitoring artifacts.
-Run this VQL this in a Velociraptor notebook to run the artifact (be aware that this one may take a minute or two):
+2. Then run the demo artifact which will:

+* install the other artifacts
+* download the tools to your server's inventory, and
+* load the server monitoring artifacts.

+Run this VQL this in a Velociraptor notebook to run the artifact (be aware that this one may take a minute or two because it downloads the tool binaries to your server):

 ```sql
 SELECT * from Artifact.Temp.Setup.Demo()